Tyler-Hilbert/PokemonShowdownAI/README.md

 # PokemonShowdownAI
-This is 2 projects I wrote while making a bot that is capable of playing the online player vs player game Pokemon Showdown.
+This is 3 projects I wrote while making a bot that is capable of playing the online player vs player game Pokemon Showdown.
 Note all scripts are tested on only Python3.8.
+## GameVisualization
+Scripts used to create visuals of a game.
+Currently contains two visualization scripts.
+One graphs the matchups of Pokemon between 2 teams.
+The other creates a game state tree plot like you would use in a minimax algorithm.
 ## RandomSetGenerationAnalysis
 This is an attempt to analyze the different sets that can be randomly generated.
 This will be useful information in situations where the opponent has unknown pokemon,moves,abilities, etc.
 ## SelectLead